Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

 Below I list key points made by Brown on this verse and add some other thoughts I have on this particular text.

-1. Here are some texts in which Jesus says that all that He ever said on earth was only what His Father gave Him to say:
+1. Here are some texts in which the Lord Jesus says that all that He ever said on earth was only what His Father gave Him to say:

         *John 3:31-32*